Optus mobile plans: price, data and value compared

 Recommended plans:

-This plan offers pretty good value at a reasonable price, especially with the current deal which gets you 260GB for $220 for the first 365 days.
+This plan offers pretty good value at a reasonable price, especially with the current deal which gives you 300GB (an extra 80GB) for the first three recharges.
+With this deal, you are only paying the equivalent of just over $29 per month for 25GB per month.

 Optus also has some plans that stand out for being overly expensive, so if you’re determined to sign up for an Optus plan, we recommend avoiding the following options.